Priscilla Welch: Biography

 The 1988 British Olympic trial race was the London Marathon on 17 April.
 Welch instead chose to run the Boston Marathon the following day.
 There she set the Boston W40 age group record by running a 2:30:48.
 This record stood until 2002 when Firiya Sultanova ran 2:27:58.
 With the first two British finishers in London (Ann Ford and Susan Tooby) assured Olympic selection, there was only one remaining Olympic place.
 Welch, whose Boston time was almost a minute faster than Ford's in London, was initially overlooked in favour of Veronique Marot, who had withdrawn shortly before London due to injury.
 Marot was given the third Olympic spot, providing she could prove her fitness, but days later, it was announced that there had been a mix-up and Welch, not Marot, was selected for the Seoul Olympics.
 Months later she withdrew because of injury.

 A 1992 bout with breast cancer curtailed Welch's marathon career.
 Her last marathon was the 1991 Los Angeles Marathon, where she finished 11th in 2:40:20.
 In October 1999, aged 54, she ran 63:58 at the Tulsa 15 km road race.
-She resides in Bend, Oregon, with family living in Northampton, England.
+She later moved to Bend, Oregon, with family living in Northampton, England.